Delta flight returns to LAX due to a medical emergency. A young girl was declared dead upon landing

 The passenger was a 10-year-old girl suffering a cardiac arrest on the plane, according to CNN affiliate KTLA.

 "LAFD paramedics responded to a medical aid for a minor female child and furiously worked to save her life.
-Sadly, all efforts were futile and the child was beyond medical help," the Los Angeles Fire Department said in a statement.
+Sadly, all efforts were futile and the child was beyond medical help," the Lo